Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

     {
         // Copy constructor is simple.
         // We create a new resource area of the required length.
-        // But these elements are not initialized so we use push_back to copy them
+        // But these elements are not initialized, so we use push_back to copy them
         // into the new object.
 This is an improvement because we
         // only construct the members of the vector once. for(int loop = 0; loop < copy.length; ++loop)